Mary C. Beckerle, PhD

 Distinguished Professor of Biology

 Mary Beckerle, PhD, has served as CEO and Director of Huntsman Cancer Institute since 2006, and she was appointed in 2009 to an additional key health sciences leadership role as Associate Vice President for Cancer Affairs at the University of Utah.
 Beckerle joined the faculty of the University of Utah in 1986, and is a distinguished professor of biology and oncological sciences, holding the Jon M. Huntsman Presidential Endowed Chair.
 She earned her PhD in molecular, cellular, and developmental biology from the University of Colorado at Boulder, where she was the recipient of a Danforth Fellowship, and completed post-doctoral research at the University of North Carolina at Chapel Hill.

 Beckerle’s research has defined a novel molecular pathway that regulates cell motility, and her lab is currently focused on understanding the impact of this pathway on tumor progression, particularly in Ewing’s sarcoma.
-Her scientific work has been continuously funded by the National Institutes of Health (NIH) and the over 20 years.
+Her scientific work has been continuously funded by the National Institutes of Health (NIH) and the American Cancer Society for over 20 years.
 She guided graduate education at the University of Utah as the director of the Interdepartmental Graduate Program in Molecular Biology for two years.
 In addition, Beckerle developed the Multidisciplinary Cancer Research Training Program at Huntsman Cancer Institute at the University of Utah and served for several years as the principal investigator of the National Cancer Institute grant that supported this cancer-focused training initiative.
 Beckerle is the principal investigator of Huntsman Cancer Institute’s NCI Cancer Center Support Grant (CCSG).
-She is a member of the NCI Scientific Review Group Subcommittee A (Parent Committee) for Cancer Centers.

 |Other Training||Drexel University